A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-As a different view of a Brakke flow, by applying the phase field method via Allen-Cahn equations, Ilmanen \cite{ilmanen0} considered the nontrivial global-in-time solutions to a Brakke flow without boundaries.
+As a different view of a Brakke flow, by applying the phase field method via Allen-Cahn equations, Ilmanen \cite{Ilmanen01} considered the nontrivial global-in-time solutions to a Brakke flow without boundaries.
 The phase field method is the method that we make an approximation of a hypersurface by the transition layer with a small width of an order $\varepsilon>0$ and characterize it by considering the singular limit ($\varepsilon \downarrow 0$) of the transition layer.
-For the problem with a boundary condition, Mizuno and Tonegawa \cite{mizu.tone}, for the first time, formulated mean curvature flow with right-angle Neumann boundary conditions in the sense of Brakke.
-They consider the singular limit of the Allen-Cahn equation when the concerned domain is strictly convex and bounded.
-Later, Kagaya \cite{kagaya} extended thier results to a non-convex bounded domain.
-However, as far as we know, the weak formulation of a Brakke flow with another boundary conditions has not been considered.
-In connection with the phase field method for the boundary problem, the authors of \cite{KKR} studied the singular limit of the Allen-Cahn equation with right-angle Neumann boundary conditions on the convex domain and rigorously proved that the separating front moves by its mean curvature in the sense of viscosity solutions, not Brakke.
+With the same method, Mizuno and Tonegawa in \cite{MiTo} firstly formulated the mean curvature flow with right-angle Neumann boundary conditions in the sense of Brakke.
+They consider the singular limit of the Allen-Cahn equations with Neumann boundary conditions when the concerned domain is strictly convex and bounded.
+Later, Kagaya \cite{Kagaya} extended their results to a non-convex bounded domain.
+However, as far as we know, a weak formulation of a Brakke flow with other boundary conditions has not been considered.
+In connection with the phase field method for the boundary-value problems, the authors in \cite{KKR} studied the singular limit of the Allen-Cahn equations with right-angle Neumann boundary conditions on the convex domain and rigorously proved that the separating front moves by its mean curvature in the sense of viscosity solutions, not Brakke's sense.
 Motivated by these works, we aim to consider the singular limit of the Allen-Cahn equations and formulate a Brakke flow with Dirichlet or dynamic boundary conditions.
-To attain this goal, as our first attempt, we study the singular limit under the assumption that the discrepancy measure vanishes on the boundary and characerize its limit.
+To attain this goal, as our first attempt, we study the singular limit under an assumption that the discrepancy measure vanishes on the closure of the domain and characterize its limit.

+For the problem how to define a Brakke flow with Dirichlet or dynamic boundary conditions, we need to obtain at least the following two sufficient conditions: \textcircled{ 1} \textbf{Brakke's inequality describing the motion} and \textcircled{ 2} \textbf{boundary conditions in some sense corresponding to Dirichlet or dynamic boundary conditions.}